 # ip a

-You can config ifconfig command as part of the net-tools kit if you still want to use it as part of your regular system admin routine.
+Now you know how to fix the ifconfig command not found error.
+You can config the ifconfig command as part of the net-tools kit if you still want to use it as part of your regular system admin routine.
 Otherwise, you can look at the network setup with the IP button.
 We hope that our given information will help you to tackle the error message without having any trouble.

 People are also reading: